cph-sodas/cph-sodas.github.io/docs/server/usage.md

 jupyter notebook --port=8880 --ip=10.84.10.216 --no-browser
 ```

+!!! note

+    The `--ip` flag is required to access the server from your local computer.
+To above code works when you have entered an interactive slurm session, to open a notebook from the `head` server, change the IP to `10.84.10.208`

 !!! info

     Don't change the port or the url, since they are required for access to the server.